 Driving Distance From New Orleans :: Huntsville, AL

-My family just recently returned from a spring break trip from Huntsville.
+My family just recently returned from a spring break trip to Huntsville.
 As per my usual, I put lots of research into our trip and had each day planned out.
 Everything we did exceeded my expectations.
-Huntsville is nicknamed Rocket City and their rocket ship collection didn’t disappoint.
+Huntsville is nicknamed Rocket City, and its rocket ship collection didn’t disappoint.
 We visited the U.S. Space and Rocket Center, and it was a huge hit.
-So much to see and do there and definitely something for every age.
-We stopped on our way up at William Bankhead National Forest and it was beautiful and we even discovered 3 waterfalls on our hike.
+So much to see and do there, and definitely something for every age.
+We stopped on our way up at William Bankhead National Forest, and it was beautiful, and we even discovered 3 waterfalls on our hike.
 We also took a drive one day over to Cathedral Caverns State Park and took a tour of an incredible cave.
-Bonus :: this outing was very stroller friendly which is not always the case for outdoor adventures.
+Bonus :: This outing was very stroller-friendly, which is not always the case for outdoor adventures.
 We enjoyed some delicious German food at Ol’ Heidelberg.
 We also spent half a day at Burritt on the Mountain.
-My kids cabins near New Orleanshad a blast here and learned about life during the 1800s.
-We attempted to build a “log” cabin, a blacksmith made my son a nail (his prized possession better than any souvenir we bought), we learned about growing your own food, farm animals, and even quilting.
-It was an awesome trip, and we all left happy and it was the family bonding we needed.
+My kids

 Driving Distance From New Orleans :: Great Wolf Lodge in Grapevine, TX

 This is a great location for New Orleans families because all of your “entertainment” is automatically built in.
 Our kids had a blast at the indoor waterpark and were thoroughly exhausted at the end of each day.
-They also would have fun activities like dance parties, story times and hot chocolate.
+They also would have fun activities like dance parties, story times, and hot chocolate.
 My son routinely asks when we are going back.
 On this same trip, we made the drive over to the Legoland Discovery Center, also in Grapevine, and that was an obvious hit.
-The kids had fun riding rides, playing Legos, watching a short Lego film and playing in the various play areas.
+The kids had fun riding rides, playing with Legos, watching a short Lego film, and playing in the various play areas.

 Driving Distance From New Orleans :: Hyatt Regency Hill Country in San Antonio, TX

-I could not recommend this specific destination more as one of the best road trips from New Orleans.
-The grounds are gorgeous.
-They have a large lazy river, water slide, several pools, bikes, nightly s’mores by the fire and movie and popcorn on the lawn.
-They also have a wave machine my oldest was able to try boogie boarding on and a golf course and spa for mom and dad.
-There is also plenty to do allcamping near New Orleans around San Antonio if you’re able to pull yourself away from this amazing resort.
+around San Antonio if you’re able to pull yourself away from this amazing resort.
 Although we spent most of our time on the grounds, we did manage to make a stop at the Alamo and enjoyed walking around the grounds and along the San Antonio Riverwalk.
 We also took a drive to Natural Bridge Caverns and got to take a tour inside an amazing cave.
-There are also plenty more adventures to be had at places like Six Flags, San Antonio Zoo, Splashtown and lots of other area attractions.
+There are also plenty more adventures to be had at places like Six Flags, San Antonio Zoo, Splashtown, and lots of other area attractions.

 Driving Distance From New Orleans :: Texas Hill Country